 Watch Some Tutorials

 This is where I entered the “rabbit hole”.
-There are hundreds of excellent tutorials online, and a wide variety of different versions of ribbon wreaths.
+There are hundreds of excellent tutorials online for how to make wreaths, and a wide variety of different versions of ribbon wreaths.
 I ended up watching so many, my head was spinning.
 I’m clearly behind the curve when it comes to You Tube….
-I had no idea there was a video for literally everything. 😳
+I had no idea there was a video for literally everything.

 Eventually, I settled on a style of wreath for my first creation, and used THIS video tutorial to guide me.
 There were so many good ones, but I found this one easy to follow, and also entertaining.

 I had the video playing on my laptop, right on the counter next to me as I worked on my wreath, so I could pause/play as I followed along creating my own.

 I bought my wreath frame at the Dollar Tree, and everything else at Hobby Lobby.
 All of the fall and Christmas crafting supplies were 40% off, and regular ribbon from the floral department was 50% off, so that helped make this more affordable.
 Amazon is another place where I often find great craft supplies.
 You can scroll to the bottom of this post for links to the supplies needed for this wreath.

 - Burlap roll